The ocis init Command

 In general, the ocis init command initializes ocis for the first run and creates an ocis.yaml configuration file.
 See Configuration Rules for the file location.
 This command is helpful if you do not provide the necessary settings manually, but some rules apply.

-Binary Setup
+Binary Deployment

 • The following command line parameters or their equivalent environment variables can be defined to configure the ocis init command.
 When using environment variables the following structure is used; multiple variables are allowed: